daily word - gifts and investments

 Add new comment

-daily word - rich or poor?
+daily word - selling short

 Dale Cresap's picture